December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

-But when their usually green leaves start turning yellow it can be worrying.
-But try not to worry – most of the time yellowing leaves is a fixable issue.
+But when your peace lilies usually green leaves start turning yellow it can be worrying.
+But don’t get too worried – most of the time yellow leaves can be fixed.

-If you’re trying to figure out why your peace lily leaves are turning yellow and how to fix them then the following reasons will help you get the bottom of it.
+So if you’re trying to figure out why your peace lily leaves are turning yellow and how to fix them then the following reasons and solutions will help you get the bottom of it.

 1. Overwatering: The #1 Culprit

 Overwatering is the most common reason peace lily leaves turn yellow.
-When roots are sitting in soggy soil they can’t absorb oxygen properly which will lead to root rot.
-This, in turn, shows up as yellowing leaves.
+If their roots have to sit in wet soil they won’t be able to absorb oxygen properly and this can result in root rot.
+This, in turn, shows up as yellow leaves.

 Signs of Overwatering

-• Yellow leaves starting from the base of the plant.
+• Yellow leaves that begin at the base of the plant.

 • Mushy, dark roots (if you check).